webprogramminghack/practice-class24/after/README.md

 1. Configure the Router and define Routes
 2. Create Nav and handle navigation
-3. Handle 404 page and error
+3. Get data dynamically and create Nested Routes
-4. Create search bar to find single todo
+4. Handle 404 page and add setTimeout